I have been on a carnivore diet for over a decade, and I've heard many people asking if it is okay to add fruits to your meal plans.

 The recommended methods for including fruits in your diet are:

-- Select seasonal fruits: Consuming with the seasons gives your body the chance to cope with plant chemicals from that specific seasonal fruit before becoming exposed to other types of plant toxins.
-The only fruits our forefathers consumed were seasonal fruits.
+• Select seasonal fruits: Consuming with the seasons allows your body to cope with plant chemicals from that specific seasonal fruit before becoming exposed to other plant toxins.
+The only fruits our forefathers consumed were seasonal.

-- Pick organic fruits: If you can afford them, buy organic fruits.
-Toxic fruits are routinely sprayed to maintain their shelf life, especially apples, grapes, and cherries [15].
+• Pick organic fruits: If you can afford them, buy organic fruits.
+Toxic fruits, especially apples, grapes, and cherries, are routinely sprayed to maintain their shelf life [15].
 If you can't buy organic produce, go for the least toxic fruits like avocados or kiwi.

 Many fruits, like bananas, cherries, litchis, and mangoes, are rich in sugar; therefore, you should limit your consumption or avoid them [16].